 Students with prior experience or education in design may qualify for the Graphic Design Certificate.
 Co/prerequisite requirements for courses listed in the certificate will be handled on a case-by-case basis.
-If students do not have current experience or degrees, GDES112 will be required before GDES215 can be taken.

 This certificate allows students to update their computer skills and hone their design skills to grow personally and professionally.
 Successful graduates of the Graphic Design Certificate will be able to add to their professional portfolio and are expected to complete an internship.
 They will be prepared for continued growth in their career field and for jobs in advertising agencies, printing companies, publishing firms, and companies that maintain in-house commercial design departments.